entzik/status-machina/README.md

 ### Transitions

 A transition takes the machine from a state to another.
-You probably already noticed by looking at the code that they can be of two kinds: event transitions and STP transitions.
+You probably already noticed by looking at the code snippet above that transitions can be of two kinds: event triggered and STP.

 Event transitions are triggerd when an appropriate event is delivered to the machine.
 If a machine is in a state and a transition is configured our of that state for a specific event, then when that event is delivered, the machine will immediately transition to the target state of the transition.